How does the drug interact with Powergesic 100mg Transdermal Patch:

 How to manage the interaction:

-Although there is a possible interaction between methotrexate and Powergesic 100mg Transdermal Patch, you can take these medicines together if prescribed by your doctor.
-However, if you experience any symptoms such as mouth sores or ulcers, nausea, vomiting, diarrhea, rash, loss of hunger, joint pain or swelling, yellowing of the skin or eyes, dark urine, shortness of breath, a dry cough, paleness, dizziness or fainting, unusual bruising or bleeding, fits, infection, fever, chills, body aches, sore throat or muscle weakness, consult a doctor immediately.
-Do not stop using medications without a doctor's advice.
+Although there is an interaction between Human immunoglobulin and Powergesic 100mg Transdermal Patch, you can take these medicines together if prescribed by a doctor.
+However, consult the doctor immediately if you experience symptoms such as nausea, vomiting, loss of appetite, increased or decreased urination, sudden weight gain or weight loss, fluid retention, swelling, shortness of breath, muscle cramps, tiredness, weakness, dizziness, confusion, and irregular heart rhythm.
+Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Powergesic 100mg Transdermal Patch:

-Coadministration of Powergesic 100mg Transdermal Patch and Naproxen can increase the risk or severity of side effects.
+Taking Powergesic 100mg Transdermal Patch and piroxicam can increase the risk of side effects such as ulcers, inflammation (redness, swelling), bleeding.

 How to manage the interaction:

-Taking Powergesic 100mg Transdermal Patch and Naproxen together can possibly result in an interaction, it can be taken if your doctor has advised it.
-However, if you notice any unusual bleeding or bruising, other signs of bleeding, dizziness, lightheadedness, red or black tarry stools, coughing up or vomiting blood, severe headache, and weakness, you should contact your doctor immediately.
-Do not stop using any medications without first talking to your doctor.
+Co-administration of Powergesic 100mg Transdermal Patch and Piroxicam can lead to an interaction, it can be taken if advised by a doctor.
+However, if you experience any symptoms like unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult a doctor immediately.
+Do not stop using any medications without a doctor's advice.

 How does the drug interact with Powergesic 100mg Transdermal Patch: